HowdyBalcones/practice_notes/000-all_notes/notes-practical_extendscript.md

 ### IIFE
 "immediately invoked function expression", it's sole purpose is to avoid polluting the global scope when we are tossing variables around.
+This pattern has poor interaction with the .jsxinc feature, if the point of the script file is to provide utility functions used elsewhere then don't include inside an IIFE.
+It will prevent your main script from accessing the functions.

 ``` javascript
     (function() {})();